fybrik/fybrik/website/README.md

-# The Mesh for Data Website
+# Mesh for Data Website

 Holds source files for the project documentation and the website hosting it